 Illinois sends out random insurance verification requests.
 If your license plate number is selected, you’ll receive a letter asking you to verify that you have insurance using an online form.
 Don’t ignore the request; the state can suspend your registration if you don’t respond by the deadline.

 Ok, so now we know you need insurance and you need to prove it on request.
 So what’s this going to cost you?

 Premiums as a Percentage of Income

-Just how much of your hard-earned income can you expect to pay out to your car insurance company?
+Just how much of your hard-earned income can you expect to be an auto insurance payment?

-The average Illinois driver spends 2.02 percent of their income on car insurance premiums.
+The average Illinois driver spends 2.02 percent of their income on auto insurance premiums.
 The national average is 2.37 percent, so that’s well below.
-In fact, Illinois ranks at number 17 nationwide for the lowest percentage of income spent on car insurance.
+In fact, Illinois ranks at number 17 nationwide for the lowest percentage of income spent on auto insurance.

 Illinoisans have an average per capita disposable income of $42,256.00 each year.
 That represents how much money people have to spend after taxes.
 On a monthly basis, that’s $3,521.33.

 So what if you’re not the average?
 The nature of averaging means that about half of Illinois residents are going to pay more, and the other half less.
 Understanding why your rate differs from your neighbors can be confusing.

 Stay tuned, there’s a lot more to it.